onzfonz/comp227/src/content/4/en/part4d.md

 ### Error handling

 Token verification can also cause a `JsonWebTokenError`.
-If we for example remove a few characters from the token and try creating a new task, this happens:
+For example, if we remove a few characters from the token and try creating a new task, this happens:

 ```bash
 JsonWebTokenError: invalid signature